surdu/surdu.github.io/_posts/2018-10-28-cluster-diags.md

 ![VAG-COM cable ](/assets/images/cluster/cable-diagram.gif)

-We basically need the right half of this circuit in order to convert the 12V logic of the car's K-line to 5V logic needed for the Arduino.
+We basically need the right-side half of this circuit in order to convert the 12V logic of the car's K-line to 5V logic needed for the Arduino.
 The only components needed are the LM339 and some common resistors.

 Here is how we're going to connect the LM339 to the K-line and to Arduino: